Citation, DOI, disclosures and article data

-It is situated in an anteroposterior plane but lies obliquely so that one surface faces forward and is in contact with the peritoneum behind the right rectus abdominis and the diaphragm, while the other is directed backward and is in contact with the left lobe of the liver.
+The falciform ligament is situated in an anteroposterior plane but lies obliquely so that one surface faces forward and is in contact with the peritoneum behind the right rectus abdominis (anterior abdominal wall) and the diaphragm, while the other is directed backward and is in contact with the left lobe of the liver (anterior surface of liver) 5.

 It contains between its layers a small but variable amount of fat and its free edge contains the obliterated umbilical vein (ligamentum teres) and if present, the falciform artery, and paraumbilical veins.
 The falciform ligament divides the left and right subphrenic compartments but may still allow passage of fluid from one to the other.